Lingua (journal)

 Lingua: An International Review of General Linguistics is a peer-reviewed academic journal covering general linguistics that was established in 1949.
-It is published by Elsevier and the editor-in-chief is Marta Dynel (University of Łódź).
+It is published by Elsevier and the editor-in-chief is Lise Fontaine (University of Quebec).

 History

 In October 2015 the editors and editorial board resigned en masse to protest their inability to come to an agreement with Elsevier regarding fair pricing models for open access publishing.
 They subsequently started a new journal, Glossa since Elsevier refused to relinquish the rights on the name Lingua.

 Elsevier has continued Lingua under new leadership.
 Within the linguistics community, some consider Glossa as having inherited the reputation of the earlier journal.
 Elsevier's continuation is referred to (by some linguists) as Zombie Lingua and is regarded as a new journal.
 Following a statement from their linguistics faculties, the University of California Libraries requested that Elsevier cancel their subscription to post-2015 volumes of Lingua.
 In a joint post on Language Log in 2016, Eric Baković and Kai von Fintel noted lower quality standards at the new Lingua which included a paper withdrawn due to plagiarism.